kasslent/clc-digital-skills/_lessons/module-2.1.md

 <img src="{{ site.img }}/module2/vector-vs-raster.png" />

 The cat on the left is a vector graphic, whereas the cat on the right is a raster graphic.

+>"In SVG, each drawn shape is remembered as an object.
+If attributes of an SVG object are changed, the browser can automatically re-render the shape."
+[W3Schools - HTML5 SVG] (https://www.w3schools.com/Html/html5_svg.asp)

+This means we can use CSS to make the image as large or as small as we need, and it will always look the same.
+That undesirable pixelation doesn't occur because the image is not made of pixels!

-A major difference between SVG and other file types is size - an SVG will usually be a smaller file size and therefore easier for a browser to load.
-If a graphic is vector, it should be in SVG format for use on the web.
+Another major difference between SVG and other file types is size - an SVG will usually be a smaller file size, and therefore faster for a browser to load.

 SVGs can be created using design software such as <a href="http://www.adobe.com/ca/products/illustrator.html" target="_blank">Adobe Illustrator</a> (monthly subscription), <a href="https://www.sketchapp.com/" target="_blank">Sketch</a>, (mac only) or <a href="https://inkscape.org/en/" target="_blank">Inkscape</a> (free).

-They can also be found online - a great resource is a website called <a href="https://thenounproject.com/" target="_blank">The Noun Project</a>.
+They can also be found online - a great resource is a website called [Flaticon](https://www.flaticon.com/).

+>You can also try out [The Noun Project](https://thenounproject.com/), but you will be required to create an account to download any graphics.

 >## CLASS EXERCISE: The Noun Project
 >